 Play therapy: Play therapy allows children and teens to explore and express emotions and internal challenges in a non-threatening way.
 Since play is perceived as fun, children are psychologically separated from their problems and allowed to freely and safely express their true feelings in ways appropriate to their developmental level.
 Expressing, communicating, and processing difficult emotions and experiences can be done through art, play, and games.
 Check out videos about play therapy here and here.

-Positive Behavior Support: Behavior is a form of communication.
-We will first work together in order to discover the meaning behind your child’s behavior.
-Once we understand what your child is trying to communicate, we can work on prevention strategies to help prevent the behavior from recurring.
+Positive Behavior Support: PBS is a great model for kids with developmental disabilities who have challenging behaviors.
+Behaviors are a form of communication.
+In PBS, we will first work together in order to discover the meaning behind your child’s behavior and then work on ways to prevent the challenging behavior from recurring.
 I will also teach you and your child new skills and positive ways for your child to communicate his/her needs.
 We will discuss ways to respond to your child in order to both increase more positive behaviors and decrease the challenging ones.

 Parent Support: Parent support is often offered in conjunction with the work I may be doing with your child.
 Our meetings will give you the opportunity to share your observations, voice areas of concern, and ask specific questions.
 Together, we will determine how to best help your child work through challenges.
 We will work together to discover your strengths as a parent and build upon those strengths.
 Additional parenting tools can be explored and adapted to fit the needs of your family.